-Short-term investments held by the Fund classified in Level 1 are government and corporate bonds with a maturity of less than three years, and are valued at cost which approximates fair value.
+Short-term investments held by the Fund classified in Level 1 are government and corporate bonds with a maturity of less than three years and are valued at cost which approximates fair value.
 Debt and equity securities classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Debt and equity securities classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
-Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
-Real estate classified in Level 3 includes real estate held directly by the Fund.
-The property was valued by an independent appraiser using the sales comparison method as of June 30, 2019.
+Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices. in Level 3 includes real estate held directly by the Fund.
+The property has been valued by an independent appraiser using the sales comparison method.
 The private equity (energy) assets include an interest in the net operating profits of an investment management company.
 This interest is valued at its historical cost in the absence of significant observable inputs.
 It is uncertain if this position can be exited at its historical cost.

-The valuation method for investments measured at the net position value (NAV) per share (or its equivalent) is presented on the following table.
+The valuation method for investments measured at the net asset value (NAV) per share (or its equivalent) is presented on the following table.